Burrito: History

-Being that burrito or burro was, originally, just a regional name for what is known as a taco or codzito in other regions of Mexico, the use of both, corn and wheat flour tortillas was understandable.
-In fact, references to burritos made with corn tortillas appear as late as 1938 in California.
+Being that burrito or burro was originally a regional name for what is known as a taco or codzito in other regions of Mexico, the use of both corn and wheat flour tortillas was understandable.
+References to burritos made with corn tortillas appear as late as 1938 in California.
 Ana Bégué de Packman, author of the book Early California Hospitality (1938) wrote that corn and flour tortillas could be used interchangeably for making burritos.

 Currently, wheat flour tortilla burritos are known as "tacos de harina" (wheat flour tacos) in Central and Southern Mexico.

 Folk history

-Stemming from the belief that burritos are distinct from tacos, there are many myths and folk stories about the origin of burritos, most of them originating in the United States.
+Stemming from the view that burritos are distinct from tacos, there are many explanations and folk stories about the origin of burritos, most of them originating in the United States.

 An often repeated piece of folk history is the story of a man named Juan Méndez who sold tacos at a street stand in the Bella Vista neighborhood of Ciudad Juárez during the Mexican Revolution period (1910–1921), while using a donkey as a transport for himself and his food.
 To keep the food warm, Méndez wrapped it in large homemade flour tortillas underneath a small tablecloth.
 As the "food of the burrito" (i.e., "food of the little donkey") grew in popularity, "burrito" was eventually adopted as the name for these large tacos.

 Some have speculated that it may have originated with vaqueros, the cowboys of northern Mexico in the 19th century.

 In 1923, Alejandro Borquez opened the Sonora Cafe in Los Angeles that later changed its name to El Cholo Spanish Cafe.
 Burritos first appeared on American restaurant menus at the El Cholo Spanish Cafe in Los Angeles during the 1930s.
 Burritos were mentioned in the U.S. media for the first time in 1934, appearing in the Mexican Cookbook, a collection of regional recipes from New Mexico that was written by historian Erna Fergusson.
 In 1956, a frozen burrito was developed in Southern California by Duane Roberts.